AlexanderDsouza/Mario-Kart-World-Character-Popularity/README.md

-# 🏎️ Mario Kart World Character Popularity Tracker
+# 🏎️ Mario Kart World Character Popularity Tracker(Incomplete)

 This project aims to identify the most popular characters being played in **Mario Kart World** by combining web scraping and computer vision.